TreacherousDev/GitHub-Snake/README.md

 # GitHub-Snake
- A Firefox Extension that lets you play Snake on your Github Activity
+ A Firefox Extension that lets you play Snake on your GitHub Activity
  Get this now from the [extension marketplace](https://addons.mozilla.org/en-US/firefox/addon/github-snake-game/)

 ## Building from Source